John Drysdale (historian)

 John Gordon Stewart Drysdale (21 May 1925 – 10 July 2016), also known as Abbas Idriss, was a British-born army officer, diplomat, writer, historian, and businessman.
-Drysdale spent much of his life in Somalia, Somaliland and Singapore.
-He would serve as an advisor to three successive Somali prime ministers in the 1960s and later for three successive United Nations special envoys during the international intervention in the Somali Civil War.
+He spent much of his life in Somalia, Somaliland and Singapore.
+Drysdale served as an advisor to three successive Somali prime ministers in the 1960s and later for three successive United Nations special envoys during the international intervention in the Somali Civil War.